Weed and Pest Control

 What is our approach to ground squirrels/ gophers?

 We annually treat: 27th Avenue Dry Pond, Dave Wallace park, Westview Wet Pond, Lions Grove Park, Cemetery and a public lot near Subway that hosts signage.
-In 2021 about 4000 holes were treated in two rounds of application.
+The Westview Dog Park is only treated around the external perimeter for safety reasons - to treat within the park would require a 2-3 week closure.

 - The Town does not conduct gopher control on private property - that is up to the owner.